-The Moriac community has played an important role in contributing to the development of the draft Moriac Structure Plan.
+The Moriac community has played an important role in contributing to the development of the Moriac Structure Plan.
 Community engagement followed the publication of the Background Report in June 2022.
 A summary of engagement activities is described in the table below:

-ENGAGEMENT ACTIVITY OVERVIEW COUNCIL'S WEBSITE The Moriac Structure Plan process was promoted on Council's website with a link to the Background Report and other relevant background documentation.
+ENGAGEMENT ACTIVITY OVERVIEW COUNCIL'S WEBSITE The Moriac Structure Plan process was promoted on Council's website with a link to the Background Report, the Draft Moriac Structure Plan and other relevant background documentation.
 NEWSPAPER ADVERTISEMENTS The Moriac Structure Plan 'drop in' sessions were promoted in advertisements published in both the Winchelsea Star and the Surf Coast Times.
 ONLINE SURVEY An online survey sought to gauge community reactions to key facts and findings.
 The survey presented five draft guiding principles for review and comment.
 Council received more than 100 completed surveys.
 TARGETED SOCIAL MEDIA Targeted social media posts for residents of Moriac and district (who currently follow the Surf Coast Shire) were employed to broaden the reach of the project survey link.
 DIRECT MAIL A direct email invitation was sent to a group of 238 Moriac and district residents who had previously recorded email contact details with Council for engagement purposes.
-DROP-IN SESSIONS Drop in sessions were held at the Newling Reserve Community Centre in April 2022.
-There were 41 attendees at the two sessions COMMUNICATIONS WITH EXTERNAL KEY STAKEHOLDERS The Background Report was distributed to key stakeholders including Barwon Water and the Department of Environment, Land, Water and Planning.
+DROP-IN SESSIONS Drop in sessions were held at the Newling Reserve Community Centre in April 2022 and again in June 2023 to consider the draft plan.
+There were 41 attendees at two sessions in 2022 and 29 attendees to the sessions held in June 2023.
+COMMUNICATIONS WITH EXTERNAL KEY STAKEHOLDERS The Background Report was distributed to key stakeholders including Barwon Water and the Department of Environment, Land, Water and Planning.
 COMMUNICATIONS WITH THE MORIAC COMMUNITY NETWORK (MCN) Council has maintained regular communications with the Moriac Community Network (MCN) since the commencement of the project.
 Officers attended a regular MCN meeting to present the key findings of the Background Report on the 27 April 2022.
+COUNCIL HEARING OF SUBMISSIONS Council considered 34 written submissions to the Draft Moriac Structure Plan.
+Moriac residents presented submissions to Council on the 7 March 2023.